rodjek/puppet-lint/README.md

 # Puppet-lint

-The goal of this project is to implement as many of the recommended Puppet style guidelines from the [Puppetlabs style guide](http://docs.puppetlabs.com/guides/style_guide.html) as practical.
+The goal of this project is to implement as many of the recommended Puppet style guidelines from the [Puppet Labs style guide](http://docs.puppetlabs.com/guides/style_guide.html) as practical.

 ## Installation